Hariom-patidar-tech/Voice-Emotion-Detection/README.md

-# Voice-Emotion-Detection
-Voice Emotion Detection is a machine learning–based project that analyzes human speech and predicts the underlying emotion such as happy, sad, angry, neutral, fear, etc. The system processes voice input, extracts meaningful audio features, and applies a trained ML model to classify emotions accurately.
 🎙️ Voice Emotion Detection using Machine Learning
 📌 Overview

-Voice Emotion Detection is a machine learning–based project that identifies human emotions from speech signals.
-The system analyzes audio input, extracts meaningful features, and predicts the underlying emotion such as Happy, Sad, Angry, Neutral, etc.
+Voice Emotion Detection is a machine learning–based system designed to identify human emotions from speech signals.
+The application analyzes audio input, extracts relevant acoustic features, and predicts emotions such as Happy, Sad, Angry, and Neutral.

-This project demonstrates the practical application of Speech Emotion Recognition (SER) using Python and machine learning techniques.
-It focuses on audio preprocessing, feature extraction, model training, and real-time emotion prediction.
+This project showcases the practical implementation of Speech Emotion Recognition (SER) using Python and machine learning techniques.
+It emphasizes audio preprocessing, feature extraction, model training, evaluation, and real-time emotion prediction.

 🎯 Objectives

-To analyze human voice signals and detect emotions
+Analyze human speech signals to detect emotional states

-To apply machine learning techniques on audio data
+Apply machine learning techniques to audio-based data

-To build an end-to-end emotion recognition system
+Develop an end-to-end emotion recognition pipeline

-To gain hands-on experience in audio processing and ML
+Gain practical experience in audio processing and machine learning

 🧠 Machine Learning Workflow

 Audio data collection

-Audio preprocessing
+Audio preprocessing and noise handling

-Feature extraction
+Feature extraction from speech signals

-Model training
+Model training using labeled data

-Model evaluation
+Model evaluation and performance analysis

-Emotion prediction
+Emotion prediction from new audio input

 ⚙️ Features

-🎤 Real-time voice input support
+Real-time voice input support

-📊 Audio feature extraction (MFCC, Chroma, Spectral features)
+Extraction of audio features such as MFCC, Chroma, and Spectral features

-🤖 Emotion classification using ML algorithms
+Emotion classification using machine learning algorithms

-🧩 Modular and clean Python code
+Modular, readable, and well-structured Python code

-🔁 Easily extendable for new emotions or datasets
+Easily extendable to support additional emotions or datasets

 🛠️ Technologies Used